 The principal, or his/her designee, may also remove a student from privileges, such as extracurricular activities and attendance at school-sponsored events, based on a student’s misconduct.
 This type of removal is not subject to the procedures for suspension and expulsion outlined below.

 Parents are responsible for discussing with their children the kind and type of clothing that is considered appropriate to wear in a school setting.
-Clothing that is too revealing (e.g., clothing that exposes underpants, the midriﬀ, and cleavage) is inappropriate in a school setting.
+Clothing that is too revealing (e.g., clothing that exposes undergarments or the midriﬀ) is inappropriate in a school setting.

 Students should use good judgment regarding appropriate attire in school.

 Garments and/or jewelry that display or suggest/promote sexual, vulgar, drug, alcohol, or tobacco-related wording/graphics or may tend to provoke violence or disruption in school shall not be worn.

 To promote school safety, the wearing or showing of bandanas is strictly prohibited as are any other gang related clothes, jewelry, and insignias.